bitcoincore-dev/escrow-core/README.md

 }
 ```

-This proposal format is designed to be collaborative and sharable between interested parties.
-Each member can add their own unique terms into the `paths`, `payments`, `programs`, and `schedule` fields.
-All other fields are single-value and require a unanimous consensus across members.
+The format is designed to be collaborative and shared between parties.
+Each member can add their own terms to the `paths`, `payments`, `programs`, and `schedule` fields.
+All other fields are require a unanimous consensus across members.

 The following table defines a complete list of terms that may be included in the proposal.
 Fields marked with a `?` are optional.